 For a given process, there may be a number of distinct choices for the arrow directions on the Majorana fermion lines, which may depend on whether one represents a given Dirac fermion by Ψ or Ψ^C .
-However, different choices do not lead to independent Feynman diagrams.150 When computing an invariant amplitude, one first writes down the relevant Feynman diagrams with no arrows on any Majorana fermion line.
-The number of distinct graphs contributing to the process is then determined.
-Finally, one makes some choice for how to distribute the arrows on the Majorana fermion lines and how to label Dirac fermion lines (either as the field Ψ or its
+However, different choices do not lead to independent Feynman diagrams.149 When computing an invariant amplitude, one first writes down the relevant Feynman diagrams with no arrows on any Majorana fermion line.
+The number of distinct graphs contributing to the

-149Since the charge of Ψ^C is opposite in sign to the charge of Ψ , the corresponding arrow directions of the Ψ and Ψ^C lines must point in opposite directions.
+148Since the charge of Ψ^C is opposite in sign to the charge of Ψ , the corresponding arrow directions of the Ψ and Ψ^C lines must point in opposite directions.

-150In contrast, the two-component Feynman rules developed in Section 4 require that two vertices differing by the direction of the arrows on the two-component fermion lines must both be included in the calculation of the matrix element.
+149In contrast, the two-component Feynman rules developed in Section 4 require that two vertices differing by the direction of the arrows on the two-component fermion lines must both be included in the calculation of the matrix element.